idaholab/moose/modules/fluid_properties/doc/content/source/userobjects/TabulatedFluidProperties.md

 Using an interpolation of tabulated fluid properties can significantly reduce the computational time for computing fluid properties defined using complex equations of state, which may reduce the overall computational cost dramatically, especially if fluid properties are calculated a large number of times.

+!alert note
+`TabulatedFluidProperties` is a base class and may not be used.
+A derived class, specifying an interpolation method to use to interpolate between the tabulated data, must be used instead.
+Currently only [bicubic tabular interpolation](TabulatedBicubicFluidProperties.md) is implemented.
+Bilinear interpolation is a work in progress.

 ## File format